open-telemetry/opentelemetry-dotnet/docs/trace/README.md

 not only create and populate `Activity` with tags(attributes), but also take care of propagating/restoring the context across process boundaries.
-If the `Activity` produced by the instrumentation library is missing some information you need, it is generally recommend to enrich the existing Activity with that information, as opposed to creating a new one.
+If the `Activity` produced by the instrumentation library is missing some information you need, it is generally recommended to enrich the existing Activity with that information, as opposed to creating a new one.

 ## Common issues that lead to missing traces